North Smithfield High School

 North Smithfield High School (known previously as North Smithfield Junior-Senior High School) is a high school in the Primrose section of North Smithfield, Rhode Island, USA (in Providence County).
 It is the only public high school in the town and was ranked 12th out of 51 public high schools in Rhode Island in 2022.
-The current principal is Amy L. Burns.
+As of September of 2025, the current principal is Daniel Geraghty.

 History

 Near the high school is the North Smithfield School Administration building ("Andrews Building") with NS RI Middle School in background.
 The administration building was built near the former site of a former wooden school house and was originally called the Andrews School.
 It served as a school prior to the opening of the high school in 1966.

 The current high school was constructed in 1966 although local students had received private high school level instruction within the town since colonial times.
 During the American Revolution (1775–1783), one of North Smithfield's first recorded schools was founded in the home of Elisha Thornton near modern-day Slatersville.
 In the 1800s many local students attended the private Bushee Academy (Smithfield Union Village Academy) in Union Village.
 The first school building located near the present high school in Primrose, Rhode Island was known as the "Andrews School," originally a one-room wooden school house, first constructed in 1838.
 The wooden building was replaced by a larger brick building in the early twentieth century, which currently serves as the North Smithfield School District's Business office.
 Prior to the completion of the 1966 school, North Smithfield students often attended "Woonsocket and Blackstone high schools locally or went to Moses Brown, Classical High School, or Technical High School in Providence" Currently the high school graduates around 150 students per year.
 Prior to the 2009-2010 school year North Smithfield High School was a JR/SR high school, holding grades 7-12; this was prior to completion of the North Smithfield Middle School, constructed adjacent to the high school to provide students in grades 6-8 with their own facility.